jamesmcdonald/webecho/README.md

 gcloud config set project $GCLOUD_PROJECT
 ```

-Note: You can build containers and test them without creating a project, but you should set `$GCLOUD_PROJECT` to something because the Makefiles use it to tag the Docker images.
+**Note: You can build containers and test them without creating a project, but you should set `$GCLOUD_PROJECT` to something because the Makefiles use it to tag the Docker images.**

+* The Docker build for `webtest` requires a file with service account credentials called `credentials.json`.
+Create a service account selecting JSON credentials.
+It should get 'editor' permissions by default, which is what is necessary.
+Copy the downloaded credentials file into `webtest/credentials.json`.

+**Note: These credentials give access to your Google Cloud project.
+Be careful where you put them and the generated Docker images that will contain them.
+There might be a smarter way to handle this but I haven't found it yet :D**

 * Run `make`.
 This will build the binaries and create Docker images.